nod-ai/shark-ai/sharkfuser/README.md

 - lit
 - filecheck

 Easiest way to get [`lit`](https://llvm.org/docs/CommandGuide/lit.html) and [`filecheck`](https://github.com/AntonLydike/filecheck) without depending on LLVM is through Python (pip install).
-You may either use system Python or create a virtual environment (preferred) like so:
+One may either use system Python or create a virtual environment (preferred) like so:
 ```shell
 python -m venv --prompt fusili .venv
 source .venv/bin/activate
 ```

-With the requirements out of the way, you can now build and test Fusili:
+With the requirements out of the way, proceed to build and test Fusili as follows:

 ```shell
 cmake -GNinja -S. -Bbuild \